daczarne/daczarne/README.md

 # Hi there 👋

 I am an economist and statistician with over 10 years of experience in data-related roles.
 I have worked both in academia and in the private sector.
-I currently work as a Data Engineer at Delivery Hero, one of the largest online food and groceries delivery companies in the world with a presence in over 50 countries.
+I currently work as a Data Engineer at Delivery Hero, one of the world's largest online food and groceries delivery companies with a presence in over 60 countries.

 ## Languages and Tools